OsmanBytyqi/MachineLearning/README.md

 3. Evaluate model performance
 4. Generate evaluation reports

-## Authors and Acknowledgments
-Project developed for academic and practical purposes by Urim Hoxha and Osman Bytyqi as part of the Machine Learning course at the University of Prishtina.

 ## Conclusion
 Our analysis of fine enforcement patterns from 2019-2024 revealed significant trends in administrative penalties.
 Through extensive model optimization and hyperparameter tuning, we achieved exceptional predictive performance, with our Random Forest model reaching an R² score of 0.9994, effectively explaining 99.94% of the variance in fine amounts.